-- Prevent you spending too much.
+- Prevent you from spending too much.

-- Help you estimate how much to invest in staff, products and other activities that can grow your business.
+- Help you estimate how much to invest in staff, products, and other activities that can grow your business.

 - Balancing your business budget in 2018 will make it less likely to overestimate or underestimate your financial situation.
 Both of these incorrect assumptions can have negative consequences for your business.

 Your list of income sources should include everything that brings money into your business.
 In addition to your sales figures, other sources of income could also include:

 - Hourly earnings

 Fixed costs are outgoing expenses that don’t depend on the output of your business.